Pistaasi/pistaasi-react-native-glow/README.md

     let glowSettings = glow(1, 20, "grey", "grey", false);
     //Icon with grey glow
-    let glowSettingsChange = glow(1, 20, "grey", "red", true);
+    //You will need to set color on the icon, as this is only glow color let glowSettingsChange = glow(1, 20, "grey", "red", true);
     //Icon that changes color with glow